SneezyG/Locatr/README.md

 # Locatr
-An AI-powered map app that helps users find nearby public amenities using natural language search.
+An AI-powered map that helps users find nearby public amenities using natural language search.